vsch/flexmark-java/README.md

 ![](/assets/images/flexmark-icon-logo%402x.png) flexmark-java
 =============================================================

-A rework of [commonmark-java] to generate AST which allows recreating the original source, full source position references for all elements in the source and easier JetBrains Open API PsiTree generation.
+flexmark-java is a fork of [commonmark-java] project, modified to generate an AST which reflects all the elements in the original source, full source position tracking for all elements in the AST and easier JetBrains Open API PsiTree generation.

+The API was changed to allow more granular control of the parsing process and optimized for parsing with a large number of installed extensions.

 Motivation for this was the need to replace [pegdown] parser in [Markdown Navigator] plugin.
 [pegdown] has a great feature set but its speed in general is not great and for pathological